shakes76/PatternFlow/recognition/yolo-task-Ziliang-Wang/README.md

 ### Training
 If you want to start training the network again.
 Need to set weights_path in drive.py to "" and run train.py at the same time.
-If you want to load, use pre-trained weights to make predictions.
-You need to click here to download the weights and place the weights in the results/weights/ directory.
+If you want to load weights, use pre-trained weights to make predictions.
+You need to click <a herf= "https://drive.google.com/file/d/1aaf8C3VWI8RnXZr1mgPAJgXFaulOX-nc/view?usp=sharing">here</a> to download the weights and place the weights in the results/weights/ directory.

     python train.py and edit driver.py